S-Nuttapong/Demo/docs/tf_server_local.md

 Finalize your setup by running your first tensorflow-server on local.
 You will be able to make object detection over `jpeg` images in a few minutes!

+## First, get TensorFlow-serving image
+Run: `docker pull tensorflow/serving`

+Then do the following:

 1. Run the tensorflow server container
 ```bash
 # From Traffy_Demo/